-$[\]overline{\ \ \ }^{33}$ For the panel case, Borusyak et al. (2018) establish that our estimator is consistent when the covariance between the detrended input series and a weighted average of the within location time-variation in unobserved factors affecting spatial concentration approaches zero in large samples.
+&lt;sup>35For the panel case, Borusyak et al. (2020) establish that our estimator is consistent when the covariance between the detrended input series and a weighted average of the within-location time variation in unobserved factors affecting spatial concentration approaches zero in large samples.
 This is likely to work with reasonably large T, together with a battery of fixed effects, and can be supported by including proxies for the remaining unobserved variation.
+However, in our case T is too small to rely on this approach.